Last Updated on November 14, 2024

 What are EAD cards?

-EAD cards, also known as employment authorization documents, are temporary work permits issued by USCIS to allow a foreign national to work in the U.S. for a specific amount of time.
+EAD cards, or employment authorization documents, are temporary work permits.
+They allow foreign nationals to work in the U.S. for a specific time.
 Recruiters and HR professionals often have questions about the sponsorship requirements of EAD cards.
 The short answer is that EAD cardholders do not require employer sponsorship to work, as they are independently eligible for work authorization.

 Who is eligible for an EAD card?